 The 17 SDGs offer an explicitly universal framework that reflects the linkages between economic, social and environmental issues, and emphasises the interdependence of individual states.
 This calls for a new, and renewed, global effort of cooperation, collaboration and meaningful partnership that cuts across national boundaries, stakeholders and sectors.
 The success of this new development agenda will require policy coherence at all levels and a refusal to work in siloes.

-The inter-linkages and integrated nature of the SDGs are of crucial importance in ensuring that the purpose of the new Agenda is realized, with DevSAT an oversight is easily obtained.
+The inter-linkages and integrated nature of the SDGs and of national development plans are of crucial importance in ensuring that the above 5 points are indeed realized.
+With DevSAT® an oversight is easily obtained.

 Since September 25th 2015, countries have the opportunity to adopt a set of goals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
 Each goal has specific targets to be achieved over the next 15 years.

 For the goals to be reached, everyone needs to do their part: governments, the private sector, civil society and people like you.